Lost Sock Creations

 In Mrs. Morgan’s words, it is something that looks realistic as though it is happening, but in reality it could never happen.
 Kinda like a weird dream you might have.
 It seemed real, but when you wake up, you realize it was bizzare.

-For example, an irrational arrangement like an elephant riding on the back of an ant, a person flying in a large shoe, a giraffe wearing a suit snd tie at the front of a classroom.
+For example, using things in varying sizes together: an irrational arrangement like an elephant riding on the back of an ant, a person flying in a large shoe, a giraffe wearing a suit snd tie at the front of a classroom.

 Rene Magritte-Surrealism Artist